-(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade TIRUCHENGODE - 637 205 NAMAKKAL (Dt) TAMILNADU

 - Gain knowledge about the distribution requirements planning. - Predict the scope and relationship of transportation with other business functions. - Make use of the advantages and disadvantages of the various models. - Gain knowledge of International transportation trends - Aware about usage of Information technology